Tom Pryce: Legacy

-In 2016, in an academic paper that reported a mathematical modeling study that assessed the relative influence of driver and machine, Pryce was ranked the 28th best Formula One driver of all time.
+In 2016, in an academic paper that reported a mathematical modelling study that assessed the relative influence of driver and machine, Pryce was ranked the 28th best Formula One driver of all time.

 Death

 Tom Pryce began his final race weekend, the 1977 South African Grand Prix at Kyalami, by setting the fastest time in the Wednesday practice session, held in wet weather.
-Pryce posted a time of 1 minute 31.57 seconds with the next best, the eventual 1977 World Champion Niki Lauda, one second slower.
+Pryce posted a time of 1:31.57, with the eventual 1977 champion Niki Lauda one second slower.
 The weather dried up prior to the Thursday session, and he slipped back down the grid to fifteenth place, almost two seconds slower than James Hunt's pole position time.

 Pryce made a poor start to the Grand Prix in his DN8 and by the end of the first lap was in last place.
 Pryce started to climb back up the field during the next couple of laps, overtaking Brett Lunger and teammate Renzo Zorzi on lap two, and Alex Ribeiro and Boy Hayje the following lap.
 By lap 18 Pryce had moved from 22nd to 13th place.

 On lap 22, Zorzi pulled off to the left side of the main straight, just after the brow of a hill and a bridge over the track.
 He was having problems with his fuel metering unit, and fuel was pumping directly onto the engine, which then caught fire.
 Zorzi did not immediately get out of his car as he could not disconnect the oxygen pipe from his helmet.